MichaelSasser/matrix-room-python/content/post/definitions.md

 - Off-Topic conversations in any matrix room other than the "Offtopic" room `#python-off-topic:matrix.org`
 - Advertising of any kind, except for the presentation of own Python projects.
-  However, each project may be presented only once.
+  However, the presentation offer is only for those, who have already contributed to the community.
+In addition, each project may be presented only once, and only in the "Offtopic" room `#python-off-topic:matrix.org`.
+  The moderation team reserves the right to reject or delete project presentations without giving any reason.
 - Job search or job offers
 - Illegal content
 - Sexual content